Monkeypox: Prevention and Control for the Cleaning Industry

-Monkeypox is a rare disease caused by infection with the monkeypox virus, which is in the same family as the virus that causes smallpox.
-Monkeypox symptoms are similar to smallpox symptoms, but monkeypox is less contagious and is not typically fatal.
-Humans can contract monkeypox by coming into close contact with an infected person or animal, or by having contact with material contaminated with the virus, such as bedding.
+Mpox (formerly known as monkeypox) is a rare disease caused by infection with the monkeypox virus, which is in the same family as the virus that causes smallpox.
+Mpox symptoms are similar to smallpox symptoms, but mpox is less contagious and is not typically fatal.
+Humans can contract mpox by coming into close contact with an infected person or animal, or by having contact with material contaminated with the virus, such as bedding.

 Cleaning Guidelines